Lonartie/atmega/Readme.md

 At the core the car is built around the ATMega328P microprocessor and features 2 independant motors, 3 infrared sensors, 3 leds attached to a shift register, a bluetooth module attached to the USART and an ultra sonic sound sensor mounted on top of a servo motor.

 # The current state
-In the following i will describe what is already working and what will come next or is nearly finished and should be worked on in the future.
+In the following I will describe what is already working and what will come next or is nearly finished and should be worked on in the future.

 ## What's working (basics)
 If you power on the car it will detect whether or not it sits on the start block.
 If not it will ask you to put it there, otherwise it will ask you to start the motors with the 'S' command or show a list of all available commands with '?'.